heber737/recipe-box-redux/README.md

 ## How to Install and Run this App

-- Make sure you have the latest versions of Node.js and Node Package Manager installed in your machine.
+- Make sure you have the latest versions of Node.js and Node Package Manager installed on your machine.
-- Clone this repository to a local folder in your machine.
+- Clone this repository to a local folder on your machine.
 - Open a terminal in the main folder of the project and run `npm install` to install the project's dependencies.
 - Finally, run `npm run dev`, then navigate to http://localhost:5173/ in your web browser to use the app.